 This is a list of the best banks that don't use ChexSystems.

 If you've made financial mistakes with your checking account in the past, it can be tough to find a new bank willing to do business with you.
-For a fresh start, it's worth looking for a bank that doesn't use ChexSystems to review potential customers' banking histories.
+For a fresh start, it's worth looking for a no ChexSystems bank that doesn't review potential customers' banking histories.

 While many banks use ChexSystems to see if someone has a history of overdraft fees or other issues, there are still good banks out there that don't.
 Other banks offer so-called "second chance" accounts for people who need a fresh start.

 It's hard to get through life without a bank account.
 If you need a checking account to get back on track, here are 15 options to consider.

 BBVA gets high marks for its online checking account, which is both affordable and flexible.
 There is no monthly service charge, and you don't have to maintain a minimum balance to keep your account in good standing.
 They are also member FDIC.